Guide to Building a Website

 The web design agency will put together your proposed page layout structure or wireframe for your approval along with your information architecture showing the proposed user flow, much like an architects initial drawing.

 Step 2B Option to engage the graphic designer to design all the main pages.
 Again it is optional, but it is great for you to see all your main pages designed in advance of any development.
+Especially if there is more than one decision maker.
+It gives you the option to make design revisions, which are a lot less expensive than making changes to a completed website.

 Step 3 – Website Content – This is where you, the client, has to produce the goodies…